 How To Add Charts And Graphs To WordPress

-- Your web visitors can interact with
+- Your visitors can engage with

-- Is responsive for mobile viewers
+- Is dynamically responsive for mobile viewing

 Use WordPress Chart & Graph Plugins

-Visualizer URL
+Visualizer Plugin URL

 http://wordpress.org/plugins/visualizer

-Visualizer Plugin Description
+Plugin Description

-Visualizer uses Google Visualization API to render charts, which support cross-browser compatibility (adopting VML for older IE versions) and cross-platform portability to iOS and new Android releases, and are based on pure HTML5/SVG technology (adopting VML for old IE versions), so no additional add-ons are required.
+The plugin uses Google Visualization API to render charts, which support cross-browser compatibility (adopting VML for older IE versions) and cross-platform portability to iOS and new Android releases, and are based on pure HTML5/SVG technology (adopting VML for old IE versions), so no additional plugins are needed.

 Visualizer also contains a variety of built-in optimized for all your data visualization needs, including: